 GETTING INTO SHAPE FOR TREKKING:

-Backpacking (wilderness trekking) requires a certain level of physical fitness, yet it is a very basic, natural activity.
-After all, our ancestors evolved in the wilderness and spent many millennia walking through about every kind of wilderness topography imaginable.
+Backpacking (wilderness trekking) requires physical fitness, yet it is a very basic, natural activity.
+After all, our ancestors evolved in wilderness and spent many millennia walking while carrying supplies through every kind of wilderness topography imaginable.
 It has been suggested that we humans are “born to run”, but we are also, without doubt, born to walk.

 It is important, of course, that all Big Wild trip participants arrive in good enough condition to successfully complete and enjoy their backpacking vacation.
 Depending upon the trip and your body size, you’ll be carrying a backpack that weighs between 30 and 45 pounds at the beginning of a trip.
 Most modern backpacks are quite comfortable to carry, provided that they properly fit.
 The packs we supply our guests are state-of-the-art, and we fit them to you so that you are a happy hiker!

-We recommend that if you have any doubts about your physical capability to trek in the big wilds, that you see your physician.
-This is especially important for first-time trekkers, for the elderly and for folks who have any known or suspected physical ailments that might compromise their safety (and group safety) on a backpack adventure.
+If you have any doubts about your physical capability to trek in the big wilds, or if you’re going on your first backpack trip, please see your physician.
+This is especially important for the elderly and for folks who have any known or suspected physical ailments that might compromise their safety (and group safety) on a backpack adventure.

 So yes, wilderness trekking is basic to our nature; and it’s usually not too tough for most reasonably active folks who are neither seriously overweight nor cigarette addicts.
-If you are a cigarette smoker, unless it’s nothing more than an occasional smoke, please consider an alternative vacation to backpacking.
-Go where paramedics can quickly respond to your upcoming myocardial infarction.
-In other words, please have your cigarette-induced heart attack on somebody else’s watch!
+If you are a habitual cigarette smoker, unless it’s nothing more than an occasional smoke, please consider an alternative vacation to a place where paramedics can quickly respond to your myocardial infarction.
+There are exceptions, of course, especially among the young, but at the very least cigarette smoking will make those hills really tough!

-OK, you’re a reasonably lean non-smoker.
-And you’re fairly active.
+OK, you’re a reasonably lean fairly active non-smoker.
 You actually walk places on a regular basis.
-You’ll probably do just fine on a moderate backpack trek with no additional work.
+You’ll probably do well on a moderate backpack trek with no additional work.
 However, increased exercise for at least a few weeks prior to the trip is always a good idea.
 It will increase both your safety and enjoyment!

 And, if you’re pretty sedentary, training for your trek is essential.